 - If 14 days is not feasible, they must self-quarantine/self-monitor for 5 days, then return to work with a face mask for the next 9 days.

 Other faculty, staff and students should follow WVU Travel Guidelines.

 - For current research guidelines, visit the Research Office COVID-19 Guidance website.

 - West Virginia Clinical and Translational Science Institute guidance:

-- Updated recommendations for Health Sciences Center Clinical Research (July 8)
+- Additional recommendations for Health Sciences Center Clinical Research (PDF) (Nov.
+16)

 - The current priority is research that is externally funded and that involves graduate students who need to conduct research to continue their academic progression.

-- Activity is expected to continue to ramp up during the summer, but all research that can be conducted remotely should continue in that mode – including human subject research.
+- All research that can be conducted remotely should continue in that mode – including human subject research.

 - No in-person human subjects research can begin until approved by the department chair (or unit manager) and college dean (or designee).